pixelverbieger/loginpetze/readme.txt

 === Loginpetze ===
 Contributors: pixelverbieger, khehl
-Tags: login snitch, staging, login, push, mail, notification, message, alert, monitor, monitoring Requires at least: 4.7
+Tags: login snitch, notification, login, alert, monitor, mail, staging, push Requires at least: 4.7
 Tested up to: 4.9.1
 Requires PHP: 5.5
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later

 Notifies the admin by email as soon as a user has successfully logged in.
 The mails are customizable, the plugin is completely translatable.